 Once enabled, Gboard will start tracking everything you copy.
 On the clipboard of Gboard, you will see snippets of your copied items.
 Tap on your desired snippet to instantly paste it into the current text field.

 Gboard will hold these snippets for one hour before they automatically clear the clipboard on Android.
 But you can pin them if you want them to use further.
-You can also delete them manually by long-pressing the snippets and tap on delete.
+You can also delete them manually by long-pressing the snippets and tapping on delete.

 If you are not using Gboard, give this a shot by downloading the app from the link below.